 Ketones, mainly β-hydroxybutyrate (β-HB or β-OHB) and acetoacetate (AcAc), are important alternative fuels to glucose for the brain, the heart, kidneys, skeletal muscle, and tumours.
 Cerebral metabolic rate of glucose increases almost in proportion to the rise in plasma ketones, independent on the concentration of glucose in plasma (Hasselbalch et al., 1996; Blomqvist et al., 2002; Courchesne-Loyer et al., 2017).
-Increased plasma concentration of ketone bodies also decreases myocardial glucose uptake (Gormsen et al., 2017).
+Increased plasma concentration of ketone bodies also decreases myocardial glucose uptake (Gormsen et al., 2017), but acute hyperketonemia does not affect glucose or palmitate uptake in abdominal organs or skeletal muscle (Lauritsen et al., 2020).
 In addition, β-HB is an endogenous inhibitor of histone deacetylases (HDACs) and a ligand for cell surface receptors HCAR2 and GPR41 (FFAR3, free fatty acid receptor 3) (Newman and Verdin, 2014).

 In normal conditions small quantities of the ketone bodies are produced in the liver as the break-down product of fatty acids in mitochondrial β-oxidation, but during fasting and exercise the production of ketones increases.
 In humans the β-HB plasma concentrations are normally in the µM range, but can reach 1-2 mM after fasting (Newman and Verdin, 2014).
 Hepatocytes do not metabolize acetoacetate but release it into the circulation.
 In other tissues, acetoacetate can be converted to acetoacetyl-CoA and acetyl-CoA in cytosol and mitochondria, and used in energy production or synthesis of several products including amino acids, fatty acids, and sterols (Bentourkia et al., 2009; Croteau et al., 2014).